Illegal Immigration Reform and Immigrant Responsibility Act of 1996: Removal

 IIRAIRA merged exclusion and deportation proceedings into removal proceedings.
 All aliens who are removable are subject to removal proceedings.
 Prior to IIRAIRA, aliens were subject to either deportation proceedings or exclusion proceedings.
 Deportation was reserved for aliens who "made an 'entry' into the U.S.", whereas exclusion proceedings were reserved for aliens who had not made entry into the United States.
 The consolidation of exclusion and deportation proceedings into removal proceedings was an attempt to streamline the process of deportation and exclusion.
 Under IIRAIRA, aliens "admitted to the United States, [aliens] applying for admission, and aliens present in the United States without being inspected and admitted" were all subject to removal proceedings.
-Removal proceedings are adjudicated by immigration judges, which fall under the purview of the Executive Office of Immigration Review, which is part of the Department of Justice.
+Removal proceedings are adjudicated by immigration judges, which fall under the purview of the Executive Office for Immigration Review, which is part of the Department of Justice.

 Post-IIRAIRA removal proceedings are initiated with a notice to appear (NTA) that is sent to the alien.
 NTAs replaced Order to Show Cause and Notice of Time and Place documents.
 NTAs specify, among other things, "the nature of the proceedings against the alien", "the legal authority under which the proceedings are conducted", "the acts or conduct alleged to be in violation of the law" and "the charges against the alien and the statutory provisions alleged to have been violated".
 IIRAIRA established the authority of immigration judges in removal proceedings.
 Immigration judges "shall administer oaths, receive evidence, and interrogate, examine, and cross-examine the alien and any witnesses.
 The immigration judge may issue subpoenas for the attendance of witnesses and presentation of evidence".

 Aliens have the right to a "reasonable opportunity to examine the evidence against the alien, to present evidence on the alien's own behalf, and to cross-examine witnesses presented by the Government" but not the right "to an application by the alien for discretionary relief under this Act".
 Further, under IIRAIRA, aliens "have the privilege of being represented, at no expense to the Government, by counsel of the alien's choosing".
-Therefore, aliens can have legal representation in immigration court, but they not entitled to legal representation provided by the Government if they cannot afford an attorney.
+Therefore, aliens can have legal representation in immigration court, but they are not entitled to legal representation provided by the Government if they cannot afford an attorney.

 IIRAIRA established a removal period of 90 days for aliens determined to be removable by an immigration judge.
 The removal period can begin when "the date the order of removal becomes administratively final", "the date of the court's final order" or if the date at which the alien is released from detention (only in cases of non-immigration related detention).
 Aliens can file one motion to reconsider the decision of an immigration judge, which must be filed within 30 days of the final order being issued.
 Aliens can also file 1 motion for reopening their case, which must be filed within 90 days of the final order of removal.